aleish-m/aleish-m/README.md

   - and crocheting.

 I also like to spend time with friends and family:
-  - :coffee: coffee with friends,
+  - :coffee: chatting over a cup of coffee,
-  - :clapper: movie nights with friends
+  - :clapper: movie nights,
   - :cherry_blossom: gardening,
   - :pizza: hosting dinners,
   - :game_die: and playing board games.